Power Rangers Ninja Steel

-Power Rangers Ninja Steel is the twenty-fourth season of the television program Power Rangers.
+Power Rangers Ninja Steel is a television series and the twentieth entry of the Power Rangers franchise.
 The season was produced primarily using footage, costumes, and props from Japanese 39th Super Sentai series Shuriken Sentai Ninninger with minimal costume and prop elements being recycled from Ressha Sentai ToQger.
 The show was produced by Saban Brands and premiered on Nickelodeon on January 21, 2017.
-The third Power Rangers movie was released on the same year.

-The second season of Ninja Steel and twenty-fifth Power Rangers season overall, Power Rangers Super Ninja Steel premiered on January 27, 2018.
+The second season of Ninja Steel and twenty-fifth Power Rangers season overall, Power Rangers Super Ninja Steel, premiered on January 27, 2018, ending on December 1, 2018.
 As the twenty-fifth anniversary season of the franchise, Super Ninja Steel featured popular Rangers from past seasons.
-Ninja Steel was the last installment in the series to have toys manufactured and distributed by Bandai and Super Ninja Steel was the last season produced by Saban Brands; before the Power Rangers franchise was acquired by Hasbro in 2018.
+Ninja Steel was the last installment in the series to have toys manufactured and distributed by Bandai and Super Ninja Steel was the last season produced by Saban Brands, before the Power Rangers franchise was acquired by Hasbro in 2018.

 The series features the last appearance of Jason David Frank as Tommy Oliver before his death in 2022.